architector1324/project-demiurg/examples/old/examples.md

 ### **II.
 Biological & Social Systems**

-This category showcases SRGE's ability to model complex living systems, from the intricacies of biological superorganisms to the dynamics of social structures.
+This category showcases DEMI's ability to model complex living systems, from the intricacies of biological superorganisms to the dynamics of social structures.

 ---